fatso12/PullPal/README.md

 Machine Learning 🧠: Train models to predict code quality and suggest improvements.
 Contributing:

- Feel free to fork the repository, make changes, and submit a pull request.
+ #Feel free to fork the repository, make changes, and submit a pull request - issues are available !

 MIT License